manoagaming/manoagaming.github.io/index.md

 ## Data model

-The Manoa Gaming data model is implemented by three Javascript classes: [ProfileCollection](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/profile/ProfileCollection.js) and [InterestCollection](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/interest/InterestCollection.js).
-Both of these classes encapsulate a MongoDB collection with the same name and export a single variable (Profiles and Interests)that provides access to that collection.
+The Manoa Gaming data model is implemented by three Javascript classes: [ProfileCollection](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/profile/ProfileCollection.js), [LFGCollection](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/lfg/LFGCollection.js), [InterestCollection](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/interest/InterestCollection.js).
+All of these classes encapsulate a MongoDB collection with the same name and export a single variable (Profiles, LFG, Interests)that provides access to that collection.

 Any part of the system that manipulates the Manoa Gaming data model imports the Profiles or Interests variable, and invokes methods of that class to get or set data.

 There are many common operations on MongoDB collections.
-To simplify the implementation, the ProfileCollection and InterestCollection classes inherit from the [BaseCollection](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/base/BaseCollection.js) class.
+To simplify the implementation, the ProfileCollection, LFGCollection, InterestCollection classes inherit from the [BaseCollection](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/base/BaseCollection.js) class.

-The [BaseUtilities](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/base/BaseUtilities.js) file contains functions that operate across both classes.
+The [BaseUtilities](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/base/BaseUtilities.js) file contains functions that operate across all classes.

 Both ProfileCollection and InterestCollection have Mocha unit tests in [ProfileCollection.test.js](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/profile/ProfileCollection.test.js) and [InterestCollection.test.js](https://github.com/manoagaming/manoagaming/blob/master/app/imports/api/interest/InterestCollection.test.js).
 See the section below on testing for more details.